Faking It: Sturt’s Overland Expedition leaving Adelaide, 10th August 1844

 Being broader in format, the panorama includes more content, but the two paintings are unmistakably the same streetscape and scene with the differences being in the details of participants and spectators.

 At the left of the scene and barely distinguishable, the head of the cavalcade – including Captain Sturt – is approaching the intersection of King William Street with Rundle Street (leading off to the right).
 The gleaming white building at left of picture – later known as the “Beehive” – sits on the street corner.
 It stands out in the panorama and Gill uses white highlights on this and another building to clearly distinguish the frontages on Rundle Street and King William Street.
 But the Levinson picture merges them into a mass of building.
 In other watercolours Gill always highlights the South Australian Company building in Rundle Street (middle background of the panorama picture) – but the Levinson work just has no highlights at all.
 Another problem is perspective.
-Gill was excellent when it came to building perspective, but the Levinson artist has erred in the pitches of building rooves.
+Gill was excellent when it came to perspective and architectural form, but the Levinson artist has erred in the pitches of building rooves.

 There are other problems with the people in the Levinson painting.
 They lack Gill’s characteristic fineness of detail.
 And the Aborigines have either been removed or are too indistinct to be recognisable.
 Gill nearly always included Aborigines in this period and the other three versions of this scene certainly do.